Frequently asked questions about World Languages and Literatures

+As a rule, independent studies are not allowed.
+However, exceptions can be made.
 The student needs to talk with the instructor.
 The instructor will contact the administrative assistant with approval of the student taking the class and the number of credits of the class.
 The administrative assistant will then give the call number to the student to enroll.

 How do I add, change, or declare a major or minor?

 Complete the major or minor declaration forms from the Department of World Languages and Literatures and obtain a signature from an advisor.
 The student will then take the forms to Admissions and Records and the department.